Pokémon Team Generator

 Step-by-Step Instructions

-1. 1Open the Pokémon Team Generator — it's free and requires no account.
+1. 1Open the Pokémon Team Generator on your device.

 Pokémon Team Generator — Frequently Asked Questions